dwatces/NZ-Camps/README.md

 To see the live app, check out https://nz-camps.herokuapp.com/

+Future work:

+*Increase speed of camps page retrieval _
-Future work: Add a home page for users, including my camps, my reviews
+*Add a home page for users, including my camps, my reviews